prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-admob.md

 # AdMob Integration

-The integration of Prebid Mobile with AdMob assumes that publisher has an AdMob account and has already integrated the Google Mobile Ads SDK (GMA SDK) into the app project.
+The integration of Prebid Mobile with Google AdMob assumes that publisher has an AdMob account and has already integrated the Google Mobile Ads SDK (GMA SDK) into the app project.

 If you do not have GMA SDK in the app yet, refer the the [Google Integration Documentation](https://developers.google.com/admob/ios/quick-start).